stefanlft/imagejambler/README.md

 ./ImageJambler photo.jpeg 70
 # where 70 is the protection factor. keep in mind the greater the factor
 # the worst the quality of the output file.
+# if not provided, the protection factor will default to 30%
 ```